Birkby, North Yorkshire: Governance

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Swale electoral division of North Yorkshire County Council and the Cowtons ward of Hambleton District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The village lies very close to the East Coast Main Line and on a minor road that runs between East Cowton and the A167.
 The nearest settlements to Birkby are Little Smeaton, 1.2 mi to the north-east, Hutton Bonville 1.5 mi to the south-east and East Cowton 1.5 mi to the north-west.

 Religion

-St Peter's church in Birkby dates from 1776.
+St Peter's Church, Birkby, dates from 1776.
 During some 19th-century renovation work the bases of two Norman columns were discovered under the floor of the chancel and others were found under the nave.
 They had seemed to form part of a much earlier and more ornate building than the one that now occupies the site.
 Part of the shaft of a Saxon cross was also unearthed, and is now built into the wall of the west end.
 Adjacent to the church is a rectory.